nategraf/trol/README.rst

 Testing
 .......

 Tests are written using `nose2`.
-Running tests can be accomplished
+Running tests can be accomplished by running `python -m nose2`.

+Note that tests will run a `redis-server` process, so this command must be installed. as mentioned above, in addition to the `requirements-dev.txt` dependencies.